kmr1024/Transcription-Whisper-GUI/README.md

 By default, this will download the model file **`medium.pt`** to:
 📂 `C:/Users/<your_name>/.cache/whisper/`
 _(Note: This folder may be hidden.
-You can enable "Show Hidden Files" in Windows Explorer to view it.)_
+Enable "Show Hidden Files" in Windows Explorer to access it.)_

 ### **Step 3: Run the Application**
 Execute the GUI application by running: